artsy/force/docs/creating_review_app.md

 ### Updating the review app

-If you want to push subsequent changes to the review app you can push a new build to the same tag with the `--overwrite` flag:
+If you want to push subsequent changes to the review app, push a new build to the same tag with the `--overwrite` flag:

 ```sh
 hokusai registry push --overwrite --skip-latest --force --tag awesome-feature
 ```

-and you need to redeploy your app:
+and redeploy the app:

 ```sh
 hokusai review_app deploy awesome-feature awesome-feature